-

 Privacy Policy

-This Privacy Policy (this “Policy”) is a binding legal agreement between Caring Senior Service Franchise Partnership, L.P., a Texas limited partnership (“we”, “us”, or “our”) and you (“you” and “your”).
-We take the privacy of your personal information seriously, and this Policy governs our usage and disclosure of information collected from you when you visit and use this website (the “Site”).
+Caring Senior Service Franchise Partnership, L.P., a Texas limited partnership (“we”, “us”, or “our”) take the privacy of your (“you” and “your”) personal information seriously, and this Privacy Policy (this “Policy”) governs our usage and disclosure of information collected from you when you visit and use this website (the “Site”) or use our services (“Services”).
 By using the Site, you consent to the data practices described in this Policy.
 If you do not agree with the terms of this Policy, you must immediately cease use of the Site.
+To access this Policy in an alternative downloadable format, please click here.

 Information Collected

-Our servers automatically collect technical and other information about your computer hardware and software, when you visit the Site (“Technical Information”).
-Technical Information does not identify you personally and can include: your IP address, browser type, domain names, page views, clicks, access times, referring website addresses, and other non-personal information.
+- Technical Information – Our servers automatically collect technical and other information about your computer hardware and software, when you visit the Site (“Technical Information”).
+Technical Information can include: your IP address, browser type, domain names, page views, clicks, access times, referring website addresses, and other non-personal information.
 The Site may use cookies, including third-party cookies, to help remember certain information about you when you return to the Site, and to better understand your interests.
-You can disable cookies through you browser settings, but some features or functionality of the Site may be unavailable with cookies disabled.
-Pursuant to the California Online Privacy Protection Act, the Site does not follow the Do Not Track setting of your web browser.
+You can disable cookies through your browser settings, but some features or functionality of the Site may be unavailable with cookies disabled.
+For more information, please see Cookies and Other Tracking Technologies section below.
+This Site does not respond to the Do Not Track setting of your web browser.

 We may use your Personal Information: (i) to provide the Site’s services to you; (ii) to otherwise fulfill the purpose for which you submitted it, such as to respond to your requests, or sign you up for certain communications; (iii) to protect the security or integrity of the Site and our systems and investigate any suspected breaches thereto; (iv) to comply in our reasonable discretion with legal requests and proceedings; (v) to exercise or enforce our rights under this Policy; and (vi) as otherwise required to comply with any applicable laws, rules and regulations.